 A wide array of knowledge along with instant recall and an excellent memory will ideally let you outsmart the baddies without ever lifting a finger.

 This is often the time new heroes try to develop a name for themselves as a superhero.
 This should be avoided as it is not something you have control over anyway.
-Your superhero name will almost always be determined by the media, and once that happens you’re stuck with it.
+The media will almost always determine your superhero name, and once that happens, you’re stuck with it.
 Embrace it and move on.

 - advanced computer skills – coding/hacking

-- ability to pilot multitude of land and air vehicles
+- ability to pilot a multitude of land and air vehicles

 - fluency in multiple languages